-- The Bible is the only authoritative, inspired, and infallible Word of God and is complete in its 66 books in the Old and New Testaments.
+- The Bible is the only authoritative, inspired, inerrant and infallible Word of God and is complete in its 66 books in the Old and New Testaments.

 - God has existed for all eternity in three persons: God the Father, God the Son, and God the Holy Spirit.

 - In the deity of our Lord Jesus Christ, Jesus Christ is God incarnate.

 - All have sinned, and only Jesus Christ is able to and has paid the penalty for sin through His substitutionary death on the cross.
 He then triumphed over death by His visible, bodily resurrection.